Taking inside outside

 Let us help you design a practical workout space in your garden!
 Gyms have been closed due to lockdown, and when they are open, they can be really busy.
 Having your own gym at home, might just be the motivation you need to be more active (and it will save you the cost of expensive gym fees).
 There are some design issues around the height of the garden room especially if you want to include equipment such as cross trainers and running machines that elevate you, however, we know the legalities and permissions involved so are best placed to advise you when we come to the planning and design stage.

-It goes without saying, having a dedicated home office this year would have been extremely useful!
+It goes without saying, having a dedicated home office during Lockdown would have been extremely useful!
 If a house extension is too big a project for you right now, a good option would be to utilise the space a garden room would give you.
 In all circumstances, you should think about your home office as an asset.
 A home office will make your house more desirable if you choose to sell, especially with the trend towards remote working gathering pace – many more people will be looking for that extra space.
 Permitted development rules can permit a garden office without full planning application, but it does depend on your intended use.
 Contact us for the details of this.

 Granny annexe or guest house for rental opportunities